Your Primary Home is a Liability!

 What this example shows is that although you have been able to accumulate $350,000 of wealth in your home (your greatest asset), you still owe $150,000 (your greatest liability).

-The problem is, if you stop paying your mortgage, we all know what will happen.
+The problem is, if you stop paying you mortgage, we all know what will happen.

 You could lose it all.

-This thought will send shivers down anyone’s spine.
-During the 2008 housing crisis, there were massive amounts of foreclosures.
-This is not because people had massive amounts of equity in their homes, which many people did.
-It came tumbling down, because people could not cover their liabilities (principal owed).
+This thought will send shivers down anyone's spine.
+During the 2008 housing crisis, there was massive amounts of foreclosures.
+This is not because people had massive amounts of equity in their homes, which many people did, it came tumbling down, because people could not cover their liabilities (principal owed).
 Your home is your biggest liability because it does not generate any money.

 Assets are defined as property owned by a person or company that are regarded as having value and that can be used to pay off obligations, debts, or legacies.